janetjoywilson/janetjoywilson.github.io/_posts/2017-03-03-three-is-a-magic-number.md

 I know how brave I was to leave a twenty-five year relationship.

-I came to accept that the mathematics of love do not always add up to a happily ever after.
+I have come to accept that the mathematics of love do not always add up to a happily ever after.

 ## 03.03.03